halperta/rhe306-fall2013/site/assignments/sandwich-quotes.md

 ##Minimum Requirements
 For a C or above, your essay must:
-*	Be 5-7 pages long (1500-2100 words), typed, double-spaced; have 1-inch margins and name, class, date at the top left corner of the first page with title centered two lines below the date
+*	Be 5-7 pages long, typed, double-spaced; have 1-inch margins and name, class, date at the top left corner of the first page with title centered two lines below the date
 *	Strategically and effectively incorporate at least three sources
 *	Summarize and analyze all positions fairly, without advocating or slanting
 *	Document all sources accurately (in-text and on Works Cited page) according to MLA style guides